forceworkouthelper/forceworkouthelper.github.io/content/en/docs/helpers/set_counter/overview.md

 It has an optional rest timer to control the rest time between sets.

-It can count up and down is steps of one.
+It can count up and down in steps of one.